rsharma1817/webtool/idea2_pipeline.md

     <IMAGES_STORE>/thumbs/small/abcf9fa8e0d025ed1a35e425122a4de86980334b.jpg
     <IMAGES_STORE>/thumbs/big/abcf9fa8e0d025ed1a35e425122a4de86980334b.jpg

+The thumbnail images will be stored in the JPEG format.

 ### Audio Transcription

 Transcriptions should have timestamps that identify the exact point in an audio/video where the given text was spoken.